ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 MUST retire that datagram flow ID.
 If the rejection indicated a conflict due to the Client Connection ID, the client MUST select a new Connection ID before sending a new request, and generate a new packet.
-For example, if a client is sending a QUIC Initial packet and chooses a Connection ID that is too short or hits a conflict with an existing mapping to the same target server, it will need to generate a new QUIC Initial.
+For example, if a client is sending a QUIC Initial packet and chooses a Connection ID that conflicts with an existing mapping to the same target server, it will need to generate a new QUIC Initial.

 ## Adding New Client Connection IDs